In a Nutshell:

 • And Kneading + Shiatsu

-That’s awesome and represents significantly more techniques than you find on most chairs, including those that are significantly more expensive than the Osaki Alpina.
+That’s awesome and represents significantly more techniques than you find on most chairs, including those significantly more expensive than the Osaki Alpina.

 Even better, note that this chair offers two different advanced massage techniques.

-You almost never see Swedish massage on a chair.
-There may be a dozen models on the market today that offer it, so its presence here, on a relatively inexpensive model, is huge.
+You rarely see Swedish massage on a chair.
+Although there may be a dozen models on the market today that offer it, its presence here, on a relatively inexpensive model, is huge.

 The company sells itself and the Alpina short by not drawing attention to this.